paulbalandan/liaison-revision/docs/configuration.md

 **public `$logHandlers`**

 This array holds the names of the log handler classes to use.
-Log handlers must extend `Liaison\Revision\Logs\BaseLogHandler`.
+Log handlers must extend `Liaison\Revision\Logs\AbstractLogHandler`.
 Log handlers gives you the logs of the operation in the format defined by each handler.
 All log handlers are managed by the `LogManager` class.

 Available log handlers: